Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 COVID-19 Community Resources and Information:

-A novel coronavirus called COVID-19 has been detected in millions of people worldwide.
+COVID-19 has been detected in millions of people worldwide.
+Total Active COVID Cases in Westchester County

 To receive the most up to date information available from the City of White Plains enroll in the City of White Plains Community and Emergency Notification System and register at: Enrollment page.